Bobby Ross (footballer, born 1942)

-Robert Herdman Ross (born 18 May 1942) is a Scottish retired professional football forward, midfielder and coach, best remembered for his six years as a player at Brentford, for whom he made 323 appearances.
-He spent over two decades working in the youth system at Queens Park Rangers, retiring in 2008.
-He is a member of the Brentford Hall Of Fame.
+Robert Herdman Ross (born 18 May 1942) is a Scottish retired professional footballer and coach, best remembered for his six years as a forward and midfielder in the Football League with Brentford, for whom he made 323 appearances.
+He spent over two decades working in the youth system at Queens Park Rangers and retired in 2008.
+Ross is a member of the Brentford Hall Of Fame.

 Playing career

 Heart of Midlothian

 Growing up in Edinburgh, Scotland, Ross began his career at local junior clubs Tynecastle Athletic and Musselburgh Athletic, before signing for reigning Scottish League First Division champions Heart of Midlothian in November 1960.
 His professional debut came on 1 April 1961, when aged just 18, he appeared in a 1–1 draw with Raith Rovers.
 Ross made two further appearances towards the end of the 1960–61 season.
-Still just 18, Ross began to force his way into the first team during the 1961–62 season and made 20 appearances, scoring three goals.
+Still aged just 18, Ross began to force his way into the first team during the 1961–62 season and made 20 appearances, scoring three goals.
 He also made his first European appearance for the club, playing in a 3–1 Inter-Cities Fairs Cup first round first leg victory over Union Saint-Gilloise on 27 September 1961.
 Ross was frequently left out of the team during the 1962–63 season and made just 9 appearances.
-He departed the club in June 1963, after 32 appearances and scoring four goals during his three seasons with Hearts.
+He departed the club in June 1963, after making 32 appearances and scoring four goals during his three seasons at Tynecastle.